 When we visited France in 2019, we really struggled to find places to take Lucas.
 We are so used to having the SatNav and google suggesting places to us in the UK.
 The number of times, I followed my SatNav to what it said would be a park, to find myself in woodland with nothing there!
-Where we live now, we are on the border of the Dordogne and Charante so I have compiled a list of places we have been to or days out around the North Dordogne region that I have been told about that I would like to visit one day.
+Where we live now, we are on the border of the Dordogne and Charente so I have compiled a list of places we have been to or days out around the North Dordogne region that I have been told about that I would like to visit one day.

 Days out around the North Dordogne